 Arduino nano pin configuration is shown below and each pin functionality is discussed below.

-5V is the regulated power supply voltage of the Nano board and it is used to give the supply to the board as well as components.
+The Nano board’s regulated power supply voltage is 5V, and it is utilized to provide power to the board and its components.

-03. Analog Pins (A0-A7): These pins are used to calculate the analog voltage of the board within the range of 0V to 5V
+3. Analog Pins (A0-A7): These pins are utilized to determine the board’s analog voltage between 0V and 5V.

-10. IIC (A4, A5): These pins are used for supporting TWI communication.
+10. The IIC pins (A4, A5) are used to support TWI communication.

-11. AREF: This pin is used to give reference voltage to the input voltage
+11. AREF: This pin provides the input voltage with a reference voltage.

 Applications